AMWA-TV/bcp-008-01/docs/Overview.md

 * GetLatePackets - returns a numeric value of the late packets
 * ResetPacketCounters - allows a client application to reset both the Lost and Late packet counters to 0.

-## Receiver synchronization
+### Receiver synchronization

-The technical model describing the monitoring requirements for a receiver is [NcReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncreceivermonitor).
-This includes the following specific items which cover the synchronization domain:
+The synchronization domain statuses of [NcReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncreceivermonitor) are as follows:

 * Properties
   * synchronizationStatus